Erik Hämäläinen: Early career

 Erik Hämäläinen started his professional career with his hometown team, Rauman Lukko, which played in the Finnish SM-liiga.
 He debuted during the 1982–1983 Season.
 Lukko was demoted from SM-liiga after the 82–83 season, but gained promotion by winning the I-Divisioona in 1984.
 Hämäläinen played for six seasons (1982–1988) in Lukko.
-His last was cut short when an injury sidelined him for the most of the season.
+His last was cut short when an injury sidelined him for most of the season.

 In 1989, Hämäläinen moved to Kuopio and started to play for KalPa.
 He stayed with KalPa for four Seasons (1989–1992) before transferring to Helsingin Jokerit in 1992.
 During his three-year stint with Jokerit, he won a gold and silver medal to accompany his two silver medals from KalPa and Lukko.
 He also won the European bronze medal during his first season with Jokerit.

 World Championship victory and move to Sweden

 After winning the 1995 World Championships with Finland, Hämäläinen was acquired by AIK.
 He played with the Swedish team for three seasons (1995–1998).
 He returned to his old team of Rauman Lukko in 1998.
 During his three seasons with Lukko, he played twice in the playoffs, but the team failed to get a place in the finals.